WICG/import-maps/spec.md

-# Module import maps proto-spec
+# Import maps proto-spec

 ## Installation

-### When module import maps can be encountered
+### When import maps can be encountered

-Each realm (environment settings object) has a boolean, **acquiring module import maps**.
+Each realm (environment settings object) has a boolean, **acquiring import maps**.
 It is initially true.

 The [internal module script graph fetching procedure](https://html.spec.whatwg.org/multipage/webappapis.html#internal-module-script-graph-fetching-procedure) flips the boolean to false.
 Practically speaking, this happens when: